 Iran's non-life segment has traditionally accounted for over 90% of all premiums written in the insurance sector.
 Generally, the segment has achieved good real growth.
-Looking ahead, health and motor related lines should continue to benefit from higher prices and rates and likely increases in the number of policies.
+Looking ahead, health and motor related lines should continue to benefit from higher prices and rates, as well as likely increases in the number of policies as economic output and consumer spending both start to pick up.
 However, both penetration levels and retention ratios will remain low as a result of heavy reliance on outward reinsurance, rising claims and a static market.
-These engrained and widespread market issues mean that growth will fall below its potential over the longer term.
+These ingrained and widespread market issues mean that growth will fall below its potential over the longer term.

 Historically, the sub-sector has suffered from high inflation, a fluctuating currency and weak economy.
 Over the longer term, as economic growth continues to pick up, the segment should achieve stronger and more consistent growth in premiums.
-The BMI Country Risk team expects to see annual real GDP growth of, on average, 3.9% between 2016 and 2024, with similar growth forecast in terms of private final consumption - both of which bodes well for the non-life insurance sector, as it indicates more potential spending on insurance products.
+The BMI Country Risk team expects to see annual real GDP growth of 4.3%, on average, between 2016 and 2024, with similar growth forecast in terms of private final consumption - boding well for the non-life insurance sector, as it indicates more potential spending on insurance products.